 More information on the investment themes can be found in the CRF prospectus.

 Who can bid for CRF

 Applicants to the CRF can include borough and district councils, voluntary and community sector organisations, local education providers including universities and umbrella business groups.

 To maximise the possibility of being shortlisted, applicants should ensure that project proposals align with the objectives set out in the CRF prospectus and the Fund Eligibility Rules and Guidance.

-These objectives include the project's contribution to local need; specific CRF investment priorities (skills, local business, communities and place, employment); the UK's net zero objectives; transferable learning for UKSPF's implementation; innovation in service delivery.
+These objectives include the project's contribution to local need; specific CRF investment priorities (skills, local business, communities and place, employment); the UK's net zero objectives; transferable learning for UK Shared Prosperity Fund (UKSPF) implementation; innovation in service delivery.

-Other key factors that successful projects will need to demonstrate include deliverability by March 2022; robust risk/project management; innovative delivery approaches; comprehensive VfM and evidence of need; and effective monitoring and evaluation.
+Other key factors that successful projects will need to demonstrate include deliverability by March 2022; robust risk/project management; innovative delivery approaches; comprehensive value for money and evidence of need; and effective monitoring and evaluation.

 How much CRF funding is available